tommct/spikingthesis/contents/introduction.md

 when the weighted sum is greater than zero, then the activation or "firing rate" of the neuron is that weighted sum.
 When the weighted sum is less than zero, then the neuron cannot have a negative firing rate, so it emits 0.
 There are actually many different kinds of activation functions, but the ReLU is quite popular because it is intuitively simple, computationally robust, and can yield highly accurate systems {cite}`nwankpaActivationFunctionsComparison2018`.
-(In 2007 when Hinton gave his presentation, he used a [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) activation function and not a ReLU activation function, but the translation that sum of the inputs map to an amount of activation holds for every ANN neuron.
+(In 2007 when Hinton gave his presentation, he used a [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) activation function and not a ReLU activation function, but the translation that the sum of the inputs map to an amount of activation holds for every ANN neuron.
-Additionally, many activation functions used in AI systems can emit a negative value, discussed later.)
+Additionally, some activation functions used in deep learning systems can emit a negative value, discussed later.)

 To begin to understand what is so special about this little machine, let us consider the most influential input neurons onto the central neuron.
 Input neurons #2 and #4 have the largest weights as signified by the width of the arrows, so whatever those neurons emit will be magnified by their respective weights.